-Melbourne’s eastern suburbs booming
+Melbourne’s eastern suburbs are booming

 Melbourne has seen a strong decade of property growth, with some suburbs trebling in value.